-The FNU e-mail and Frontier Community Connection forum system must be used for all office correspondence with the FNU and between FNU members.
+The FNU e-mail system must be used for all office correspondence with the FNU and between FNU members.
 Outside vendors (e.g., such as Hotmail, EarthLink, etc.) may not be used.
 Communications using non-Frontier services cannot be verified by the FNU, will not be considered official, and may be discarded.